WICG/trust-token-api/README.md

 #### Mitigation: Per-Site Issuer Limits

 The rate of identity leakage from one site to another increases with the number of tokens redeemed on a page.
 To avoid abuse, there should be strict limits on the number of token issuers contacted per top-level origin (e.g. 2); this limit should apply for both issuance and redemption; and the issuers used on an origin should be persisted in browser storage to avoid excessively rotating issuers on subsequent visits.
-This should also apply for `document.hasTrustToken`, as the presence of tokens can be used as a tracking vector.
+This should also apply for `document.hasPrivateToken`, as the presence of tokens can be used as a tracking vector.

 ### First Party Tracking Potential